 The table below sets out the classification of each class of financial assets and liabilities along with their fair values.
-For financial assets and liabilities carried at amortised cost, management believes that the amortised cost of those instruments approximates to their fair values.
+For financial assets and liabilities carried at amortised cost, management believes that the carrying values of these instruments approximates to their fair values.